rwxrob/boost/README.md

 * Use containers (Docker) from terminal on Linux servers
 * Set up basic networking for virtual machines and containers
 * Script powerful "one-liner" bash commands with filters
-* Code utilities in bash and Go Bonzai composite commander
+* Code tools in bash and Bonzai composite commander (Go)
+* Manage and share knowledge with Git
-* Manage and share knowledge, source code, and portfolio
+* Create and maintain source code, a CV, and portfolio on GitHub
 * Connect with professional tech communities to seek opportunities

-## "When are they?"
+## When are they?

 Sessions take place every Saturday 12:00-17:00 (New York time) with "office hours" Sundays 12:00-15:00.
 Sometimes they will be moved or